 Engine Position System Performance

-The P0008 OBD-II code refers to a "Engine Position System Performance" issue.
+The P0008 OBD-II code refers to an "Engine Position System Performance" issue.
 Specifically, it indicates a problem with the timing of the engine’s camshaft and crankshaft position sensor system, which can impact engine performance and efficiency.

 The P0008 code occurs when the Engine Control Module (ECM) detects that the camshaft and crankshaft positions are out of sync or the timing is incorrect.
 These sensors monitor the positions of the crankshaft and camshaft to ensure proper engine timing.
 When the readings from these sensors do not match expected values, it can cause poor engine performance, increased emissions, or even engine damage if not addressed.